magento/devdocs/src/live-search/install.md

 ## Method 2: Install with Elasticsearch {#method-2}

-This method is recommended when installing Live Search to a:
+This onboarding method is recommended when installing Live Search to a:

 -  Existing production Commerce installation